Mystery-Bots/Confederation-Bot/README.md

 # Confederation-Bot
 Bot for the Confederation of United Clashers.

-Wiki which contains information on commands and other inmortant information can be found here
+Wiki which contains information on commands and other important information can be found here
 [Confederation Bot Wiki](../../wiki)

 # Disclaimer